 Support for the self-employed, contractors, freelancers and ‘gig economy’

-The government’s new coronavirus (COVID-19) Self-employed Income Support Scheme has been developed for self-employed residents who have lost income due to the pandemic.
+The government’s coronavirus (COVID-19) Self-employed Income Support Scheme was developed for self-employed residents who had lost income due to the pandemic.

-The scheme will allow self-employed residents to claim a taxable grant worth 80% of their trading profits up to a maximum of £2,500 per month for the next 3 months.
-This may be extended if needed.
+The scheme allowed self-employed residents to claim a taxable grant worth 80% of their trading profits up to a maximum of £2,500 per month for March, April and May 2020.
+Applications for this grant are now closed.

 Income Tax payments due in July 2020 under the Self-Assessment system will be deferred to January 2021.
 No penalties or interest for late payment will be charged in the deferral period.

 If you are a ‘gig-economy’ or zero hours contract worker you may be eligible for Statutory Sick Pay – check your eligibility.

 If you are not entitled to Statutory Sick Pay, you may be eligible for benefits such as the Employment Support Allowance (ESA) or Universal Credit.
 Please contact your local Jobcentre Plus for claims for either Universal Credit or ESA.

 Find out what support the government has made available to businesses in response to the Coronavirus pandemic.Community Wealth Building Business Bulletin (PDF)